-Keeping your kitchen clean is easy with just a few simple tasks you can do once a month!
+Keeping your kitchen clean is easy with just a few simple deep kitchen cleaning tasks that can be done once a month!
+Tips for your garburator, microwave, fridge, drawers and more.

 The kitchen is the heart of a home.
 It’s where we gather to share conversation and meals together, it’s where the party always ends up…it’s one of the hardest working spaces in our homes.
 And it is for these reasons that I like to keep my kitchen pretty sparkling on a daily basis.
 I’ve shared tips to keep your kitchen clean every day, and today I’m going to share some tips for deep cleaning this space.
 These are deep cleaning tasks that don’t need to be done every day, but rather monthly…things like cleaning the microwave or coffee pot.
 And you may notice that I don’t use harsh chemicals to clean my home, in fact I use vinegar for almost everything.